 As a charity our resources are limited and we must follow strict criteria to decide who qualifies for our help.
 All decisions made are final and we reserve the right not to enter into correspondence about the outcome of a decision.

-If we offer a grant, we will pay your bills and/or debts directly to the creditors concerned.
-We cannot make the payment to you, or to another person.
+If you receive a Crisis Relief Grant, we will pay your bills and/or debts directly to the creditors concerned.
+We cannot make the payment to you or to another person.
 Whilst we must follow guidelines for how a Support Act grant can be spent, we aim to provide assistance tailored to your individual needs.

 If you have received a grant from us before, we will consider another application (provided it is not within the same 12 month period) but we ask you to bear in mind that because our resources are limited we must prioritise new applications.